1129Papadeb/Part_of_Speech_Tagging_NLP/README.md

 # Hidden Markov Model (HMM) with Viterbi Algorithm for POS Tagging

-This project implements a basic Hidden Markov Model (HMM) to perform Part-of-Speech (POS) tagging on sentences.
+This implements a basic Hidden Markov Model (HMM) to perform Part-of-Speech (POS) tagging on sentences.
 The Viterbi algorithm is used to determine the most likely sequence of tags for a given input sentence.

 ---